MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 ![Game Manager - Economy - Catalogs - Edit Container](media/tutorials/game-manager-economy-catalogs-edit-container.png)

 > [!NOTE]
-> Select any catalog item to open a detailed editor for the item's properties.
+> Select any catalog item to open a detailed editor for the properties of the item.

 **Currency** - trackers for each currency that can be exchanged for catalog items.

 The following example shows the **Edit Currency** page for **Great Game**.

 ![Game Manager - Economy - Catalogs - Edit Currency](media/tutorials/game-manager-economy-currency.png)